Zabir-A/Background-Remover-V2/README.md

 It's based on the project found at [codediodeio/rembg-webapp-tutorial](https://github.com/codediodeio/rembg-webapp-tutorial) with some modifications and minor changes.

 ## Application Demo
-Simply drag and drop an image or browse from files, wait for the application to process and it will download.
+Simply drag and drop an image, or browse from files.
+Wait for the application to process and it will download automatically.

 ### Original Image 🐕